Albion VCTs – hero 2021

 Dividend payments in the calendar year

 Source: Morningstar.
 Past performance is no guide to the future.
 Dividends are variable and not guaranteed.
-The bar chart shows dividend per share paid in each calendar year.
+The bar chart shows dividends per share paid in each calendar year.

 Dividend Reinvestment Scheme (DRIS)